Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

-The term $\tau_{p_2}$ is composed of two parts: a three dimensional Gaussian random variable (\ie{} $\vect{p}_{ij}^m$) and three dimensional non-Gaussian random variable (\ie{} $\mat{R}(\psi_{ij}^m-\psi_{ij}^d)\vect{p}_{ij}^d$).
+The term $\tau_{p_2}$ can be interpreted as the control error pertaining to the estimate by agent $i$ of how its own relative position in the frame of observed agent $j$ differs from the desired state.
+It is composed of a three-dimensional Gaussian random variable (\ie{} $\vect{p}_{ij}^m$) and a three-dimensional non-Gaussian random variable (\ie{} $\mat{R}(\psi_{ij}^m-\psi_{ij}^d)\vect{p}_{ij}^d$).
 The non-Gaussian variable is the result of a three-dimensional nonlinear function applied to a single Gaussian variable ($\psi_{ij}^m$).
-We will hereby refer to this non-Gaussian random variable as $\vect{p}_{ij}^{dR}$.
-This is illustrated in Fig. \ref{fig:gaussian_extended_2d}, where the noise of $\vect{p}{ij}^m$ is illustrated as a cyan Gaussian blob and one standard deviation of the probability distribution of $\vect{p}_{ij}^{dR}$ is shown in blue.\\
+We will refer to this non-Gaussian random variable as $\vect{p}_{ij}^{dR}$.
+This is illustrated in Fig. \ref{fig:gaussian_extended_2d}, where the noise of $\vect{p}_{ij}^m$ is illustrated as a cyan Gaussian blob and one standard deviation of the probability distribution of $\vect{p}_{ij}^{dR}$ is shown in blue.\\

 We start by approximating $\vect{p}_{ij}^{dR}$ with a new Gaussian variable $\hatvect{p}{ij}^{dR}$, such that one standard deviation of the distribution of $\hatvect{p}{ij}^{dR}$ encloses one standard deviation of the distribution of $\vect{p}_{ij}^{dR}$ (Fig. \ref{fig:gaussian_extended_2d}).
-This method differs from the more standard method of using the first term of the Jacobian, which would not take into account the true distribution being biased in the direction of $-\vect{p}_{ij}^{dR}$.
-We obtain the mean $\hatvect{p}{ij}^{dR}$ according to
+This method differs from the more standard Taylor expansion-based method \cite{hendeby2007nonlinear}.
+We decided against using the standard method because it would either not take into account the true distribution being biased in the direction of $-\vect{p}_{ij}^{dR}$ in the case of first-order Taylor approximation, or would allow this bias to shift the mean of the linearized distribution beyond $\vect{p}_i$ in the case of the second-order Taylor approximation.